ivan-cs1/School_system/README.md

 - File-based data storage (.txt)

 ---
-Made with ❤️ using C# and Visual Studio 2022
+Made using C# and Visual Studio 2022